310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “Just means they're gonna overwhelm us if we aren't careful!
 We gotta prepare ourselves, stand our ground, and strike back!”

-“Actually-- Let's get rid of ‘em with our radiance! ♪”
+“Actually— Let's get rid of ‘em with our radiance! ♪”
 {% endbubble %}

 {% bubble Shinobu %}
 “That is just what we wanted to hear!
 The stronger the light, the darker the shadow!
-And that is* exactly *my forte! ☆”
+And that is *exactly* my forte! ☆”

 “Thank you, Isara-dono~!
 You were giving me a chance to say something ninja-like, right!? ♪”
 {% endbubble %}